Scott Brady Publisher and Chairman

-Brian McVickers Director of Business Development
+Brian McVickers Chief Business Development Officer

 A Chicago native, Brian has lived throughout the United States and Caribbean while traveling as much as possible.
 An accomplished racing and ocean sailor Brian is equally comfortable traversing large expanses of remote land in search of adventure.
-He has spent the last ten years involved in the outdoor industry with magazines, newspapers, Web, television and ad agencies.
+He has spent the last ten years involved in the outdoor industry with magazines, newspapers, web, television and ad agencies.
 Brian is based in Phoenix, Arizona with a fantastic wife Amy, two toddlers Charlie & Max, a dog named Oliver, one Land Rover and a dual-sport.

 Kelsey McLaren Executive Assistant

 Kelsey grew up exploring northern Arizona on horseback.
 While still a fan of horses, she now does most of her exploring in a Nissan Xterra.
 With a background in construction, contracting, and interior design, Kelsey is no stranger to hard work, or creative problem solving.
 Her passion for outdoor exploration and Overland travel made her seek us out, pursuing a role with the tenacity she brings to every project.
 Since joining the team in late 2011, Kelsey has become a vital part of it, handling all customer service, day to day operations, and subscriber logistics.
 Besides working at the Journal, this year she has been able to travel on two continents through seven countries and she plans to increase that every year.